 Our drive and fly safaris are onboard 5 seater and 7 seater specially adapted Toyota Land Cruisers.
 Each vehicle comes with a local expert drive guide / tracker.
 Guests all have a access to a window and the top of the vehicle can be opened for wider wildlife observation.
 The vehicle comes with a plug to charge batteries if needed, as well as a small refrigerator to maintain a supply of cool drinks.

-For our small group departure in September, we accommodate guests in a combination of fixed camps in the central Serengeti and edge of the Ngorongoro Crater; with a mobile tented safari camp in the northern Serengeti, providing a truly authentic safari experience, very much blending into the African savannah environment you are there to experience.
+As standard, we accommodate guests in a combination of fixed camps in the central Serengeti and edge of the Ngorongoro Crater; with a mobile tented safari camp in the northern Serengeti, providing a truly authentic safari experience, very much blending into the African savannah environment you are there to experience.

 For our private safaris, we can adjust your itinerary to provide exactly the experience which suits you, both in terms of duration and accommodation.
 Perhaps the best upgrade to consider is our private version of mobile safari camp in the northern Serengeti, with private butler service and an intimate wilderness experience far from others.

-Flying safaris are advantageous if you want to focus more exclusively on the river crossings, either in the northern Serengeti or Maasai Mara; or you want to combine safaris with game reserves such as Selous, Ruaha, Mahale Mountains and Katavi to the south and west which are particularly good to visit during the dry season.
-The beautiful Tarangire National Park is also particularly good to visit at this time due to an inward migration of wildlife, attracted by dry season grazing provided by its river and lake.
+Flying safaris are advantageous if you want to focus more exclusively on the river crossings, either in the northern Serengeti or Maasai Mara; or if you want to combine safaris with game reserves such as Selous, Ruaha, Mahale Mountains and Katavi to the south and west which are particularly good to visit during the dry season.
+The beautiful Tarangire National Park is also best to visit at this time due to an inward migration of wildlife, attracted by dry season grazing provided by its river and lake.

 Day 1: Arrive Kilimanjaro airport